Date Movie: Plot

 Grant introduces Julia to his "best man", a seductive woman named Andy, his ex-fiancée.
 Andy seemingly harbors no resentment towards Julia for marrying Grant, and even helps Julia shop for her wedding dress.
 However, at the bridal shop, Julia hits her head on a power box and suddenly can read people's thoughts.
 Reading Andy's mind, she realises Andy wants to get back together with Grant and plans to split them up.
 The women fight each other, Kill Bill-style.

 On her wedding day, Julia arrives late, and witnesses Grant and Andy sharing a kiss, although she is unaware that Grant tried to reject Andy.
 Heartbroken and unable to forgive Grant, she agrees to marry her father's choice, Nicky.

 Once at the altar with Nicky, Julia is regretting her decision and having flashbacks about her and Grant.
 Frank objects to the union, realizing he was wrong about Grant, who liked Julia even before the makeover.
 He persuades her to go after Grant, who is revealed to have waited for her on top of her apartment building for 6 months.
 Julia hurries to meet him as he is leaving, while shoving aside Andy who was pursuing him too.

 Julia arrives too late and falls off the roof, but is conveniently caught by Grant.
 They reconcile and marry, officiated by Hitch, who is now dating Jell-O. Andy and Nicky meet at the wedding and make out.
 Meanwhile, Grant and Julia leave in a horse and carriage.
 Bernie and Roz gifts Julia a vaginal thermometer, which apparently has been in their family for generations and is regarded as good luck when kept unwashed.

-On their honeymoon, Grant and Julia go to Skull Island and film a woman, Anne, tied between two poles.
+On their honeymoon, Grant and Julia go to Kong Island and film a woman, Anne, tied between two poles.
 After King Kong rips off her dress and gropes her, she says "I like hairy boys", before King Kong flattens her.